All Products

 Transparent read/write splitting

-PolarDB-X provides transparent read/write splitting that ensures strong consistency.
-If you use this capability, you do not need to modify the code of your application.
-You need to only connect your application to the cluster endpoint of the primary instance.
-The system automatically routes a proportion of read traffic to the read-only instance.
-You can specify the proportion in advance.
+PolarDB-X provides transparent read/write splitting with strong consistency.
+The main advantage of this solution is that you do not need to change your application code.
+You can simply connect to the cluster endpoint of the primary instance.
+The system automatically routes a configurable percentage of read traffic to the read-only instance.

 image